crohr/www-ouestcode/products/index.md

-OuestCode develops products to improve the day-to-day life of developers and ops people.
+Codelicacy develops products to improve the day-to-day life of developers and ops people.
 Most of the paid products revolve around Continuous Integration and Continuous Delivery.